Empathy for Pain in Humans and Animals: the role of Species, Psychosocial and Cultural Factors

 Abstract

-Empathy for pain guides moral concern and prosocial behaviour, yet little is known about how it extends across species.
-This study examined how people perceive and respond to pain in humans, pets, and farmed animals, and how these responses relate to individual psychosocial traits.
-We developed and validated the Cross-Species Pain Empathy Task (C-SPET), the first image-based tool enabling direct comparison of pain perception and willingness to help across species.
-A total of 407 undergraduate participants rated perceived pain and support intentions after viewing images of wounded (pain) and non-wounded (no-pain) individuals from each species category.
-Participants reported greater willingness to help animals than humans, possibly due to perceptions of animals as more vulnerable.
-Within the animal category, when no pain was visible, farmed animals were perceived as suffering more and received more support than pets.
-Awareness of the typical living conditions of farmed animals may lead people to infer suffering even in the absence of pain cues.
-When pain was explicit, pets were perceived as suffering more and received more support than farmed animals.
-Pain cues may have triggered either emotional closeness toward pets or cognitive dissonance in response to farmed animal suffering, as this challenged participants’ everyday practices such as meat consumption.
-Canonical correlation analyses revealed two psychosocial profiles linked to pain sensitivity and prosocial intentions.
-A caring, pro-animal profile was associated with greater support for non-human animals.
-A second profile, reflecting emotional reactivity, religiosity, and cultural background, was linked to heightened pain sensitivity across species.
-Species-specific biases were shaped by distinct traits.
-Favouring animals over humans was associated with pro-animal attitudes, life choices, and lower prejudice, possibly reflecting a strategic moral prioritisation of often neglected groups.
-Favouring pets over farmed animals was linked to ethnicity, higher meat consumption, political conservatism, and social dominance orientation, suggesting a tendency to maintain traditional roles around animal categories.
-These findings highlight the psychosocial factors that shape pain empathy and caring behaviour across species.
+Empathy for others’ pain guides moral concern and prosocial behaviour, yet how it extends across species remains to be elucidated.
+This study examined how people perceive and respond to pain in humans and animals, and how these responses relate to psychosocial traits.
+We developed and validated the Cross-Species Pain Empathy Task (C-SPET), the first tool to compare perceived pain and prosocial intentions toward humans, pets, and farmed animals under pain and no-pain conditions.
+407 undergraduate participants completed the C-SPET and psychosocial questionnaires.
+Participants showed greater willingness to help animals than humans, possibly due to perceived vulnerability.
+Within animals, farmed animals were perceived as suffering more and received more support than pets when no pain was visible.
+This may reflect inferred suffering based on knowledge of farmed animals’ living conditions.
+When pain was explicit, pets were seen as suffering more and received more support.
+Pain cues may trigger closeness to pets or cognitive dissonance to farmed animal suffering.
+Canonical correlation analyses identified psychosocial profiles linked to C-SPET responses.
+A caring, pro-animal profile was associated with greater support for animals.
+A profile marked by emotional reactivity and cultural factors was linked to greater pain sensitivity.
+Empathic biases were shaped by distinct traits.
+Favouring animals over humans was associated with pro-animal attitudes and lower prejudice.
+Favouring pets over farmed animals was linked to ethnicity, higher meat consumption, conservatism, and social dominance, suggesting a tendency to maintain traditional roles around animal categories.
+The results highlight the psychosocial factors that shape pain empathy across species.

 Article activity feed